dnlongen/IR-Toolkit/README.md

 A few additional tools in my toolkit are not strictly incident response items, but come in handy when the right situation presents itself.

 * **Binwalk:** Analyze, reverse engineer, and extract contents from firmware binaries.
 Find the latest version along with documentation at https://github.com/devttys0/binwalk
 * **Burpsuite:** The free edition has a MITM web proxy, useful for inspecting and manipulating HTTP and HTTPS traffic to and from your browser.
 The commercial version adds many more testing and attack bells and whistles.
+Obtain the latest version from https://portswigger.net/
 * **3CDaemon:** 3Com's ancient TFTP/syslog/FTP client and server.
 Alas I am not aware of a trustworthy source for it today, but if you have it, it's worth dropping on your thumb drive as a (possibly) safer way to get files on and off a compromised system than using SMB or HTTP.